At Delhi event, BJP MP calls for 'total boycott' of a community | Law-Order

 - India

-Delhi BJP MP Parvesh Verma courted controversy on Sunday after he allegedly made inflammatory remarks against a community at an event to protest the killing of a Hindu youth in northeast Delhi.
+Delhi BJP MP Parvesh Verma has allegedly called for a total boycott of a community at an event to protest the killing of a Hindu youth in northeast Delhi.

 Manish (19) was stabbed to death in Sundar Nagri earlier this month.
 Police have arrested all the accused in the case -- Aalam, Bilal and Faizan -- and have said they killed him over an old rivalry.

-In a purported video of the event, which was organised by various Hindu outfits against the killing, Verma could be heard saying, ''Wherever you find them, there is only one way to straighten them - total boycott.
+In a purported video of the event on Sunday, which was organised by various Hindu outfits against the killing, Verma could be heard saying, ''Wherever you find them, there is only one way to straighten them - total boycott.
 Do you agree with me?''
-The Delhi Police said it is obtaining the details of the event held at Dilshad Garden and added that no permission was taken for organising it.
+The Delhi Police said it is obtaining the details of the event held in east Delhi's Dilshad Garden and added that no permission was taken for organising it.

 ''No complaints have been received yet.
 However, footage related to the speeches made at the event will be examined,'' a senior police officer said.